mvac7/SDCC_startup_MSX32kROM4000/README.md

 This project is an opensource library (object type).

-Startup (CRT) file for developing MSX 32K ROM applications using Small Device C Compiler (SDCC).
+Startup file (CRT) for developing MSX 32K ROM applications using Small Device C Compiler (SDCC).

-With this CRT, the ROM is allocated in the second bank (4000h).
+This CRT includes the header of the MSX ROM, initializes the stack, configures the second page of the ROM, and executes the main function.
-Add MSX ROM header, initialice a stack, set the second ROM page and execute main function.
+The ROM is allocated in the second bank (4000h).

 Include winOS script (.BAT) for compile 32K projects.
 This script compile and generate the binary with the appropriate size.